Lay Trustee and Chair of the Trustee Board

 Robert Smith is Director of Business Compliance and Ethics at Serco.
 Serco specialise in the delivery of essential public services, with over 50,000 people working in healthcare, defence, transport, justice, immigration and other citizen services.
 Over his 28 years with Serco he has gained broad and solid business experience both within operations developing strategy, business planning, risk management and resourcing; and latterly at the corporate centre with particular focus on internal governance, policy and risk management.
 More recently his focus has been on business integrity, compliance, culture and values and the impact this has on internal governance and behaviours.
 Robert is a Chartered Director and has actively supported the Institute of Directors (IoD) where he became an Honorary Life Fellow in 2017.
 He was a member of IoD Council for six years, Chaired the Chartered Director Committee and designed and drove a new governance structure creating an Assessment and Standards Committee of which he is a member.
 Over recent years he has actively shaped the current curriculum for the IoD Certificate in Company Direction as well as the IoD Diploma in Company Direction.

-As College Treasurer, Andy is responsible for the College's finances, including; budgeting, preparing the annual accounts, and providing general finance advice in conjunction with the Finance Department.
+As College Treasurer, Dr Ashcroft is responsible for the College's finances, including; budgeting, preparing the annual accounts, and providing general finance advice in conjunction with the Finance Department.

 Professor Sarah Coupland